Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 **Instructions**

-- Open the file lab2c.py and fill in the required fields in the comment section..
+- Open the file lab2c.py and fill in the required fields in the comment section.
 - Create two variables named `str1` and `str2`.
 - Assign each variable a sentence entered by the user using the `input()` function.
 - Use the `len()` function to determine the length of each string.